signetica/MoonRise/README.md

 			either before or after *time*.

 #### Returned values
-* bool mr.isVisible;	Moon is visible or not at *time*.
+* bool mr.isVisible;	If moon is visible at *time*.

-* bool mr.hasRise;	There was a moonrise event in the search. interval (default 24 hours) before *time*.
+* bool mr.hasRise;	There was a moonrise event found in the search interval (default 48 hours, 24 hours before and after *time*).

-* bool mr.hasSet;	There was a moonset event in the search interval after *time*.
+* bool mr.hasSet;	There was a moonset event found in the search interval.

 * float mr.riseAz;	Where the moon will rise/set in degrees from north.